-5. CONCLUSIONS
+V. CONCLUSIONS

-In this paper, we addressed the lack of a generic, flexible, and re-usable infrastructure to facilitate and support system-level MP-SoC DSE experiments.
+In this paper, we addressed the lack of a generic, flexible, and re-usable infrastructure to facilitate and support systemlevel MP-SoC design space exploration (DSE) experiments.
 To this end, we have presented a system-level MP-SoC DSE support infrastructure, called NASA.
-This highly modular framework uses well-defined interfaces to integrate different system-level simulation tools as well as different combinations of search strategies in a simple plugand-play fashion.
-Moreover, we described NASA's dimension-oriented DSE approach, allowing designers to configure the appropriate number of, possibly different and well-tuned, search algorithms to simultaneously co-explore the various design space dimensions.
-The result is a flexible and re-usable framework for the systematic exploration of the multi-dimensional MP-SoC design space.
+This highly modular framework uses well-defined interfaces to easily integrate different system-level simulation tools as well as different combinations of search strategies in a simple plug-and-play fashion.
+Moreover, we described NASA's dimension-oriented DSE approach, allowing designers to configure the appropriate number of, possibly different and tailored, search algorithms to simultaneously co-explore the various design space dimensions.
+The result is a flexible and re-usable framework for the systematic exploration of the multidimensional MP-SoC design space, starting from just a set of relatively simple user specifications.

 Our experimental results indicate that, compared to the more traditional approach of using a single search algorithm for all dimensions, the multi-dimensional co-exploration seems to be able to find better design points and ensure the convergence toward global optima.
-Furthermore, the multi-dimensional co-exploration has a higher diversity and coverage of design alternatives, producing higher quality DSE results.
-More experiments are needed, however, to demonstrate that multi-dimensional DSE consistently outperforms traditional DSE.
+Furthermore, the multidimensional co-exploration has a higher diversity and coverage of design alternatives, producing higher quality DSE results.
 Finally, we have also illustrated NASA's capability and flexibility to integrate different kinds of search algorithms in DSE experiments.

-As future work, we plan to integrate a more extensive set of search algorithms into NASA, e.g., through the integration of the PISA optimization framework [Bleuler et al. 2003; PISA], as well as to perform additional deployment case studies of NASA such as multi-objective optimization problems introducing other fitness and cost functions.
-Moreover, we intend to integrate NASA with the Daedalus system-level MP-SoC synthesis framework [Thompson et al. 2007] to validate NASA's DSE results against actual FPGA-based prototype MP-SoC implementations.
+As future work, we plan to integrate a more extensive set of search algorithms into NASA, e.g., through the integration of the PISA optimization framework [18], [19], as well as to perform additional deployment case studies of NASA such as multi-objective optimization problems introducing other fitness and cost functions.